The Ultimate Guide to JavaScript Programming (From Beginner to Pro)

 }

-for objects, not arrays โ it loops over property names (keys), not values.
+Use for...in for objects, not arrays — it loops over property names (keys), not values.

 Stops the loop completely: